Package 'datefixR'

 ## End(Not run)

-Convert improperly formatted date to R's Date class
+Convert non-standardized dates to R's Date class

 Description